-Every molecule of liquid draws its neighboring molecules towards it, and is itself also drawn towards every neighboring molecule.
-Only the molecules which are on the surface are not drawn externally.
-Beyond the surface there are no further molecules, hence obviously there is no question of being pulled by other molecules in the outward direction.
-Result: Every molecule on the surface faces equal pull inward.
-It is as if the common center in the liquid is exerting equal pull on each of the molecules and drawing them towards it.
-Thus, liquid naturally takes spherical shape and a droplet is formed.
-Albeit, not necessarily every droplet is a perfect sphere.
-The form ultimately depends on the size of a droplet.
-For example, below picture shows droplets of mercury.
+Every molecule of liquid attracts its neighboring molecules towards it, and more of them will get drawn towards every neighboring molecule.
+It is only the molecules that are on the surface which are not drawn externally.
+Beyond the surface, there are no further molecules that have the same structure as the water, hence the reason why the surface or solid molecules are not being pulled by liquid molecules in the outward direction.
+The result is that every molecule on the surface is facing an equal pull inward.
+It is as if there is a common center in the droplet that is exerting an equal pull on each of its molecules and draws them towards it.
+Thus, liquid naturally takes a spherical shape as a droplet is formed, although not every droplet is necessarily a perfect sphere.
+The form ultimately depends on the size of a droplet and the number of molecules.
+For example, the picture below shows droplets of mercury.

-The first one is a perfect sphere because every droplet “tries” to keep the surface area to the minimum.
-As the drops get bigger they are flattened out.
-Due to large size the pull between the molecules is not enough to hold them together strongly.
+The first one is a perfect sphere since every droplet “tries” to keep the surface area at a minimum.
+As the drops get bigger and bigger, they are starting to flatten out.
+Due to the large size of the water droplets, the pull between the molecules is not enough to hold them together tightly.
 The same applies to water droplets as well, which we see sliding on the leaves of plants without wetting the surface.

 All of these processes are caused by surface tension, and this has a different effect on liquids than solids or gases.
 Water is made up of multiple molecules, and each of them has the same structure and components.
 As mentioned previously, the molecules on the water are bonded together via intermolecular attraction, and this connection enables these molecules to form water.
 On a body of water like a sea or lake, the intermolecular attraction often exerts a stronger pull to the molecules that are at the top, and this process forms the water’s flat surface.
 This is called surface tension.